ManueleVeggi/unipways/README.md

 # Unity Pathways

-Projects and prototype developed during the attendance of Unity pathways
+Projects and prototypes developed during the attendance of Unity pathways

 | **Pathway**                                                            | **Project**                                                                                                                  | **Concluded on** |
 |------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|------------------|